lincprog/CAASES/README.md

  ┗ 📜web_crawler_ases.ipynb
  ```

-In the web_crawler_ases.ipynb file, in the section 1.
-Parameter Configuration, define the URLs to be processed in the indicated field:
+In the `web_crawler_ases.ipynb` file, in the section `1.
+Parameter Configuration`, define the URLs to be processed in the indicated field:

 ```python
 # Insert the list of URLs to be processed: